This post contains affiliate links. Please read my disclosures.

 - orange icing

-However, I often like to stick to an old fashioned flaky gluten-free pastry to make my mince pies.
-This is my favourite gluten-free pastry recipe.
-So full of flavour and excellent to work with.
+For these Gluten-Free Mince Pies with Homemade Pastry we are using an old fashioned flaky gluten-free pastry which uses deliciously tasty sorghum flour and almond flour.
+This pastry is so full of flavour and excellent to work with.
 This pastry will not crumble but melt in the mouth.

 This gluten-free pastry is more than just a vessel for holding your mincemeat, it has its own character and flavour profile to enhance your mince pies.